The Taking by Kimberly Derting

 One night, I kept insisting while my head and my throat ached.
 My dad and I had had an argument, and I’d run off to have a few minutes to myself—that was all.
 I must’ve wandered until I’d fallen asleep.
 At the Gas ’n’ Sip.
 Behind the Dumpster.

 One damn night.
 Not five long years.

 I was lucky enough back in May this year to go to this really awesome panel of four authors (Kiera Cass, Kimberly Derting, Danielle Paige, and Kelley Armstrong) and hear about their most recent books.
-I read The Selection this summer (check out the July tab in archives for the review 🙂 ) and I loved it.
+I read The Selection this summer (review posted here) and I loved it.
 This book was one that I’ve been wanting to read but I didn’t want to put $15 down for it if I didn’t love it.
 Then I pulled out my kindle last weekend and its was $2!
 So I have low self-control when it comes to book bargains and I bought it.
 This book pulled me out of my slump and gave me the feels.

 Throughout the whole book I couldn’t help but compare it to Jennifer L. Armentrout’s Origin, ESPECIALLY after I hit part two.
 So naturally the whole time I was fangirling.

 Lately, I’ve been into alien books, sci fi books and movies.
 This one was a different taking on the whole alien idea (pun intended).
 For months I’ve been intrigued by the idea that a girl could be taken by a bright light then dropped, exactly the same, five years later.
 But there were sometimes I felt that the author did not do a good enough job of explaining it.
 But next year the sequel comes out so yay!